huongngocvu/Functional-local-projections/README.md

 Note: Dataset from Refinitiv is not provided.

-Some of the code is based on the replication package of Inoue, A. and Rossi, B. (2021), ‘A new approachto measuring economic policy shocks, with anapplication to conventional and unconventionalmonetary policy’,Quantitative Economics,12,1085–1138.
+Some of the code is based on the replication package of Inoue, A. and Rossi, B. (2021), ‘A new approachto measuring economic policy shocks, with an application to conventional and unconventional monetary policy’,Quantitative Economics,12,1085–1138.